AdobeDocs/experience-manager-65.en/help/sites-administering/page-exporter.md

 * To view the node structure of the template in your browser as JSON format, request the following URL:
   `http://localhost:4502/etc/contentsync/templates/default.json`

-The easiest method to create a new page exporter template is to:
+The easiest method to create a page exporter template is to:

 * copy the `default` template,